 Learn more about Bible Works here (link).

-The Rev. Jim Adams is beginning a new, four-week Bible Works series on First Thessalonians Nov.
-24. New episodes will be sent to you via email on Tuesdays and you can listen to the full series using the link below:
+In the fall of 2020, The Rev. Jim Adams is led a four-week Bible Works series on First Thessalonians.
+You can listen to that series below:

 Anchored in Hope: We have this hope, a sure and steadfast anchor of the soul (Hebrews 6:19)

 Each Monday, you will receive an Adult Christian Formation video via email.
 We have a fabulous slate of speakers who will offer reflections on topics such as faith, environmental justice, wellness, grief, resurrection, and more.
 The theme for this series is Anchored in Hope: We have this hope, a sure and steadfast anchor of the soul (Hebrews 6:19).

 Jan.
 11: King’s Ridge – Room for Everyone

 Missy Hatley, CASA Senior Director – In August 2019, CASA purchased six acres of land in Raleigh near Wake Medical Center as the future site of the King’s Ridge Apartments.
 By emulating Charlotte’s Moore Place community, and other nationally recognized supportive housing models, the King’s Ridge project will reduce the number of families and single adults experiencing homelessness in Raleigh and Wake County by 10 percent.

 Jan.
 18: The Story of St. Ambrose Episcopal Church – Past, Present & Future